vinayakavajiraya/cgah-dspm-ve/vendor-profiles/1-varonis.md

 #### Evaluation Summary

-Varonis showed limited capabilities in meeting the requirements of Capital Group's data security posture management (DSPM) needs.
-Challenges included incomplete data discovery due to infrastructure issues, reliance on custom data dictionaries for classification instead of a robust sampling mechanism, and a lack of demonstrated threat detection capabilities.
-Furthermore, the solution was found to be very expensive for the scope of data discovery achieved, making it a non-viable option in comparison to other vendors.
-The overall integration process also proved complex, with minimal or few missing details available in product documentation.
-Varonis is recommended for exploration when data privacy and governance is important within Office 365 environment.
+Varonis demonstrated limited capabilities in meeting Capital Group's data security posture management (DSPM) requirements.
+Challenges included incomplete and potentially inaccurate data discovery due to platform limitations and configuration complexities, reliance on custom data dictionaries for classification instead of robust data sampling, and insufficient threat detection capabilities.
+Furthermore, the solution's high cost relative to the limited data discovery achieved positioned it as a less competitive option compared to other vendors.
+The integration process was also complex, with gaps in product documentation.
+While Varonis might be suitable for organizations prioritizing data privacy and governance within Office 365 environments, it did not adequately address Capital Group's broader DSPM needs.

 ***
 #### References